-- 8.1 Public Interest Disclosure Act 1988: The Act protects employees who expose serious wrongdoing in the workplace and prohibits any recrimination by employers or individuals against employees who raise concerns of malpractice, unethical conduct or serious wrongdoing. - 8.2 Employment Rights Act 1996: This brings together many of the individual employment rights found amongst a number of different statutes.
+- 8.1 Public Interest Disclosure Act 1998: The Act protects employees who expose serious wrongdoing in the workplace and prohibits any recrimination by employers or individuals against employees who raise concerns of malpractice, unethical conduct or serious wrongdoing. - 8.2 Employment Rights Act 1996: This brings together many of the individual employment rights found amongst a number of different statutes.
 It repeals in their entirety the Employment Protection (Consolidation) Act 1978 and the Wages Act 1986.
-It requires employers to provide employees with information about their rights and entitlements and to treat them fairly. - 8.3 Health and Safety at Work Etc. Act 1974: responsibilities of the employer to establish and maintain a safe and healthy workplace - 8.4 Sex Discrimination (Gender Reassignment) Regulations 1999: Prohibits direct discrimination against employees on the grounds of gender reassignment. - 8.5 Protection from Harassment Act 1997: Contains provisions designed specifically to deal with 'stalkers'. - 8.6 The Employment Equality (Religion or Belief) Regulations 2003: Extends discrimination rights to cover belief systems.
+It requires employers to provide employees with information about their rights and entitlements and to treat them fairly. - 8.3 Health and Safety at Work Etc. Act 1974: An employer has responsibilities to establish and maintain a safe and healthy workplace